Is a Vulture Fund demanding money under false pretences? - Cyprus Property News

 Not an isolated case

 Worryingly, this appears to be far from an isolated incident.
-Several other former buyers who received their Title Deeds under the same 2015 law have also reported receiving demand letters from the same Vulture Fund.
+Several former buyers who received their Title Deeds under the same 2015 law have also reported receiving demand letters from the same Vulture Fund.

 Strangely, instead of pursuing the current property owners, this Vulture Fund is targeting former buyers – individuals who complied fully with the law, sold their properties, and moved on with their lives.
 Is this strategy a legal loophole – or a deliberate intimidation tactic?